opendocsg/slw-judgments-backfill/2009_SGHC_23/report.md

 **The decision**

-15     As was stated by the district judge in her grounds of decision (“GD”) at [2008] SGDC 227, the issue is whether the doctrine of _res judicata_ in the extended sense propounded by Wigram VC in _Henderson v Henderson_ [1843-1860] All ER 378, applied so as to bar the plaintiff from making his claim under the invoices.
+15     As was stated by the district judge in her grounds of decision (“GD”) at <span class="citation">[2008] SGDC 227</span>, the issue is whether the doctrine of _res judicata_ in the extended sense propounded by Wigram VC in _Henderson v Henderson_ [1843-1860] All ER 378, applied so as to bar the plaintiff from making his claim under the invoices.
 In allowing the Appeal, I had disagreed with the district judge who held that it did not.

 16     I will not repeat all the other facts extracted from the AEICs which were set out in the GD of the court below.
 Neither is there a need to refer _in extenso_ to all the cases cited by the court below as I am in full agreement with the applicability of those cases.